-Management
+Our Management Team

 We believe that our fully AI-driven approach and our portfolio of AI platforms places us at the forefront of effectively translating the immune system into novel drug candidates that trigger the immune system to treat a variety of diseases.
 To deliver on our objectives, we have built an experienced and broadly skilled management team.
-Our Chief Executive Officer, Lars Wegner, M.D., served as part of the Senior Management team, leading all commercial and medical affairs efforts, at Bavarian Nordic A/S, a Nasdaq Copenhagen listed biotech company, for 10 years prior to joining our company, leading all commercial and medical affairs efforts, and prior to that, Dr. Wegner worked in oncology at Pfizer Inc. and served as a clinician at public institutions.
+Our Chief Executive Officer, Lars Staal Wegner, M.D., joined us on August 17, 2017.
+He served as part of the Senior Management team, leading all commercial and medical affairs efforts, at Bavarian Nordic A/S, a Nasdaq Copenhagen listed biotech company, for 10 years prior to joining our company.
+Prior to that, Dr. Wegner worked in oncology at Pfizer Inc. and served as a clinician at public institutions.
+Our Chief Financial Officer, Glenn S. Vraniak, served as Chief Financial Officer of electroCore, Inc., a US publicly traded company, from August 2016 until April of 2019 when he joined us.
+Mr. Vraniak served as a key member of the management team that carried electroCore through a successful IPO in June 2018.
+Erik Deichmann Heegaard, PhD, DMSc, will join us in early 2021 as our Chief Medical Officer.
+Dr. Heegaard has more than 25 years of experience within oncology and infectious diseases.
+Prior to joining us, Dr Heegaard served as Nordic Medical Director at Novartis and as Chief Medical Officer of the oral GLP-1 project at Novo Nordisk where he successfully completed Phase 1 and 2 clinical trials for the project, and served as chief architect of the global Phase 3 clinical development program for the project.
+Prior to that, Dr Heegaard has held numerous research and clinical positions in companies such as Sandia National Laboratories, Bavarian Nordic and Statens Serum Institut.
 Our Co-Founder and Chief Business Officer, Niels Møller, M.D., has extensive experience in the pharmaceutical industry.
-Prior to founding Evaxion, Dr. Møller held positions as Medical Director at Medical Prognosis, a bioinformatic company, and as Medical Advisor on new oncology product development at AstraZeneca PLC.
-Our other Co-Founder and Chief Innovation Officer, Andreas Holm Mattsson, is a pioneer within in silico development, having already initiated the framework of Evaxion's proprietary AI platforms while he was enrolled in academic studies, and eventually inventing the EDEN platform.
-Our Chief
+Prior to founding our Company, Dr. Møller held positions as Medical Director at Medical Prognosis, a bioinformatic company, and as Medical Advisor on new oncology product development at AstraZeneca PLC.
+Our other Co-Founder and Chief Innovation Officer, Andreas Holm Mattsson, is a pioneer within in silico development, having already initiated the framework of our proprietary AI platforms while he was enrolled in academic studies, and eventually inventing the EDEN platform.